dwrrehman/programming_language/readme.md

  - Uses only the _hardware-level_ types

- - Strongly-typed hygenic macros for creating used-defined zero-overhead abstractions
+ - Has strongly-typed hygenic macros for creating zero-overhead abstractions

  - Generates any instruction in the target assembly language